r2dbc/r2dbc-pool/README.md

 | `maxIdleTime`                | Maximum idle time of the connection in the pool.
 Negative values indicate no timeout.
 Defaults to `30` minutes.<br />This value is used as an interval for background eviction of idle connections unless configuring `backgroundEvictionInterval`.
 | `maxAcquireTime`             | Maximum time to acquire connection from pool.
 Negative values indicate no timeout.
 Defaults to no timeout.
 | `maxCreateConnectionTime`    | Maximum time to create a new connection.
 Negative values indicate no timeout.
 Defaults to no timeout.
+| `maxValidationTime`          | Maximum time to validate connection from pool.
+Negative values indicate no timeout.
+Defaults to no timeout.
 | `poolName`                   | Name of the Connection Pool.
 | `postAllocate`               | Lifecycle function to prepare a connection after allocating it.
 | `preRelease `                | Lifecycle function to prepare/cleanup a connection before releasing it.